 Do you have a bored child on your hands?
-The I’m bored ‘Picture me a story’ is a great activity to get everyone involved in storytelling, it encourages ideas, help start a story, build vocabulary and conversation.
+The ‘Picture me a story’ game is a great activity to get everyone involved in storytelling; it encourages ideas, helps start a story, builds vocabulary and conversation.

 The I’m bored ‘Picture me a Story’ game can be played with one child or many.
 It can be played with any age group.

 It is an excellent way to start sharing stories from the imagination especially if you find it hard to make stories up on the spot.